Journal of Pain Research

 Dartmouth Digital Commons Citation

 Skopelja-Gardner, Sladjana; Saha, Madhurima; Alvarado-Vazquez, Perla Abigail; Liponis, Brenna S.; Martinez, Elena; and Romero-Sandoval, E Alfonso, "Mitogen-Activated Protein Kinase Phosphatase-3 (MKP-3) in the Surgical Wound is Necessary for the Resolution of Postoperative Pain in Mice" (2017).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3666.